Tommy Dougherty (b. 1990) is a native of Pittsburgh, Pennsylvania and is a composer of orchestral, chamber, and solo works.

-Also an active violinist, Tommy performs regularly with the San Diego Symphony and has played with the Kaleidoscope Chamber Orchestra in Los Angeles, CA and Kinetic: The Conductorless Ensemble in Houston, TX.
+Also an active violinist, Tommy has performed with the San Diego Symphony, Kaleidoscope Chamber Orchestra in Los Angeles, CA and Kinetic: The Conductorless Ensemble in Houston, TX.

 Tommy received his Master of Music degree in composition from the Shepherd School of Music at Rice University and his Bachelor’s degrees in both composition and violin performance from the Eastman School of Music.
 Currently pursuing a DMA in composition at USC’s Thornton School of Music, Tommy has studied privately with Sean Friar and Andrew Norman.